 Response: Partially Accepted.
 The proposed section 76J(1) provides that the Commissioner will reject an advance pricing agreement application if inter alia an affected transaction is not complex enough.
-It is proposed that the criteria for an application for an APA (proposed section 76G) as well as the criteria for the rejection of an APA application (proposed section 76J) will be changed to provide that the criteria will be determined by the Commissioner by public notice, to permit the widening of the ambit of the programme over time.
+It is proposed that the criteria for an APA application (proposed section 76G) as well as the criteria for the rejection of an APA application (proposed section 76J) be changed to provide that the criteria will be determined by the Commissioner by public notice, to permit the widening of the ambit of the programme over time.